boostorg/redis/README.md

 Some of its distinctive features are

 * Support for the latest version of the Redis communication protocol [RESP3](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md).
-* Support for STL containers and serialization of your own data types.
-* Support for TLS and Redis sentinel.
+* Support for STL containers, TLS and Redis sentinel.
+* Serialization and deserialization of your own data types.
 * Healthy checks, back pressure and low latency.

-If you are unfamiliar with Redis, the best place to start is https://redis.io, in short
+If you are unfamiliar with Redis, the best place to start is https://redis.io.

-* Redis is an In-memory data structure server with support for strings, hashes, lists, sets, sorted sets, streams, and more.
-* Keeps the dataset in memory for fast access, but can also persist all writes to permanent storage to survive reboots and system failures.
-* Replication with automatic failover for both standalone and clustered deployments.

 Inpacient users can skim over the examples before proceeding to the next sections

 * intro.cpp: This is the Aedis hello-world program.
 It sends one command to Redis and quits the connection.
 * intro_sync.cpp: Synchronous version of intro.cpp.